ephemeralrogue/spades/src/app/events/README.md

 This directory contains event handlers for Discord events.
 Files in this folder will automatically be registered to listen to the Discord event specified by `name`.

-A full list of available Discord events can be found on the [discord.js documentation](https://discord.js.org/#/docs/main/stable/class/Client).
+A full list of available Discord events can be found in the [discord.js documentation](https://discord.js.org/#/docs/main/stable/class/Client).

 Event handlers are structured as follows: